Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Introduction

-Also, note that in the classical case of iterates of holomorphic self-maps of the unit disc, if the Denjoy--Wolff point~$p$ of a function~$f$ is in $\partial \D$, then~$f$ is defined at~$p$ via radial limits and~$p$ is a fixed point of~$f$ and belongs to the Denjoy--Wolff set defined above.
+2.\; In the case of iterates of a holomorphic self-map $f$ of the unit disc, if the Denjoy--Wolff point~$p$ of~$f$ is on $\partial \D$, then~$f$ is defined at~$p$ via its radial limit, and~$p$ is a fixed point of~$f$ which belongs to the Denjoy--Wolff set.
+Theorem~\ref{thm:DM} shows that in this situation the Denjoy--Wolff set has either full measure or measure zero. \end{rems*}

-Our main goal for this paper is to prove results on the size of the Denjoy--Wolff set for different sequences of holomorphic maps, measuring size in terms of harmonic measure (discussed further in Section~\ref{prelims}).

-One motivation for our results is the following remarkable dichotomy, which originates in the work of Neuwirth \cite{Neuwirth}, Aaronson \cite{aaronson}, and Doering and Ma\~n\'e \cite{doering-mane}.
-This result concerns the special case that $F_n$ is the $n$th iterate of an {\it inner function} $f$; that is, $f$ is a holomorphic self-map of the unit disc $\D$ whose radial extension maps $\partial\D$ to $\partial\D$, apart from a set of measure zero.
-The dichotomy shows that, in this special case, if interior orbits tend towards the boundary sufficiently quickly, then almost all boundary points are in the Denjoy--Wolff set, whereas if interior orbits tend towards the boundary more slowly, then almost no boundary points are in the Denjoy--Wolff set.

-The statement below is a modification of the original dichotomy given in \cite{aaronson} and \cite{doering-mane}, more suited to our present purposes.